MITLibraries/guides/misc/exception_monitoring.md

 ## How do I get an account?

-The accounts are maintained by DLE, so ask in our channel on Slack if don't yet have a Sentry login to our account.
+The accounts are maintained by EngX, so ask in our channel on the #engineering Slack channel if don't yet have a Sentry login to our account.

 ## How can I add Sentry to my application